jenpennen/jennycho/src/content/work/pantheon.md

 ### <i class="fa-solid fa-list"></i> Understand the big picture first.

-Pantheon required an extensive discussions of abstract concepts and potential tech stacks before initiating the UX/UI design process.
+Pantheon required extensive discussions of abstract concepts and potential tech stacks before initiating the UX/UI design process.
 Along the way, I gained a deeper understanding of how clean code design directly influences effective user interface design.
-These discussions pushed me thoughtfully **conceptualize how data should be presented to users in a clear, uncomplicated manner**.
+These discussions pushed me to thoughtfully **conceptualize how data should be presented to users in a clear, uncomplicated manner**.
 Without this comprehensive approach to analyzing the big picture, Pantheon would not have achieved its current level of usability and impact today.